 Relaxation techniques to reduce stress and anxiety

 Many of us are on the hunt for relaxation techniques that help us to reduce stress, and for good reason.
-The Office for National Statistics says that ‘the number of people reporting high levels of anxiety has sharply elevated during the coronavirus pandemic’.
-In fact, figures suggest that 19 million adults in Great Britain report high levels of anxiety.
+Figures suggest that 19 million adults in Great Britain report high levels of anxiety.

 Stress is a natural part of life.
 In short bursts it can help us to perform better, cope with potentially serious situations and build our resilience.
 But it can take its toll on our health when stress is ongoing or feeling overwhelming.